Hsiung Feng III: Misfire accident

 On July 1, 2016, Chinchiang (PGG-610) of the Republic of China (Taiwan) Navy accidentally fired a Hsiung Feng III missile during a training exercise.
 The missile traveled a distance of about 75 km before it hit a fishing boat The captain of the boat was killed and three crew members were injured.
 The Taiwan Ministry of National Defense stated that the warship's commander, senior arms officer and missile launch control sergeant had all failed to follow standard operating procedure.

 Variants

+Extended range

+The larger, longer-range Hsiung Feng III has been developed since the Presidency of Ma Ying-jeou, and was formally established under the name "Panlong Project" during the Presidency of Tsai Ing-wen.
+It is expected to produce extended-range missile with a range of 400 kilometers.
+NCSIST conducted multiple live-fire tests of the extended-range missile from 2017 to 2019, and the mass production budget will be approved in 2021.
+The extended-range missile of Han Kuang Exercise 41 was deployed for the first time.

 Air launched

-The development of an air launched variant of the HF-3, dubbed the Hsiung Chih, was disclosed in 2022.
+The development of an air-launched variant of the HF-3, dubbed the Hsiung Chih, was disclosed in 2022.
 The air launched variant in expected to be significantly lighter and to use the F-CK-1 as a launch platform.
+The air launched variant was spotted undergoing testing in 2025.